 Pediatric Simulation Lab

-The Pediatric Simulation Lab is a new addition at Miami Children's Hospital.
+The Pediatric Simulation Lab is a new addition at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 The Hospital has acquired several simulation mannequins such as the Human Patient Simulator (HPS) from METI™, called the PediaSim.
 The training program is run by a full-time simulation educator, under the direction of the Medical Education Department.
 Through this program, residents can be tested for mandatory competencies, practice difficult procedures and work with a team under emergent scenarios to test their skills, all without having to worry about harming the "patient."
 Residents participate in scheduled simulation sessions throughout the year and on an as needed basis.
 The Pediatric Simulation Lab is also utilized during the residents’ scheduled procedures rotation.

 To read more about the Pediatric Human Patient Simulation Program, click here.

 Nicklaus Children's Hospital, formerly Miami Children's Hospital, offers weekly Grand Rounds presentations, multidisciplinary radiology conference, professorial rounds and daily noon conferences.
-In addition, MCH sponsors numerous Continuing Medical Education (CME) programs throughout the year, including the Annual Pediatric Postgraduate Course which has become an outstanding, world-recognized conference.
+In addition, NCH sponsors numerous Continuing Medical Education (CME) programs throughout the year, including the Annual Pediatric Postgraduate Course which has become an outstanding, world-recognized conference.

 The Annual Pediatric Postgraduate Course is regarded as one of the most established independent CME programs in the country.
 The course aims to provide a state-of-the-art continuing medical education forum of general pediatrics and pediatric subspecialties to advance best clinical practices, latest research developments, and child advocacy.
-It is part of MCH's commitment to promoting worldwide the educational development of medical professionals serving children.
+It is part of NCH's commitment to promoting worldwide the educational development of medical professionals serving children.
 Faculty from all over the U.S. and the world are invited to participate and present the practicing pediatrician with the most recent advances that directly impact the practice of pediatrics.
 It is here that approximately 1,000 participants, including pediatric residents and fellows, are exposed to the world's foremost teachers who have proven ability to translate theoretical information to the practical level of day-to-day pediatric care.

-MCH Medical Library
+NCH Medical Library

-The MCH Library offers residents a collection of books, journals, audio tapes and video tapes.
+The NCH Library offers residents a collection of books, journals, audio tapes and video tapes.
 Also available is a Clinical Key subscription (full-text books and journals online), Ovid on-line services (including the Medline database), on-campus UptoDate and Procedure Consult subscriptions, and access to the Isabel clinical decision support software.
 Residents have 24-hour access to the library resources.

-MCH residents also participate in team-based Quality Improvement projects during their PL2 and PL3 years of training.
+NCH residents also participate in team-based Quality Improvement projects during their PL2 and PL3 years of training.
 The program utilizes EQIPP which is an online learning program developed by the American Academy of Pediatrics (AAP).
 The EQIPP curriculum provides instruction modules on quality improvement principles and concepts, as well as the online tools and step-by-step guidance needed to complete a continuous practice improvement project using the residents’ patient data.

 Residents have full access to computers in the Library, in the Residents’ Lounge area which is adjacent to the call rooms, in the Pediatric Care Center and other outpatient offices, and on all the inpatient floors.

-MCH is currently utilitizing an electronic medical records system (EMR).
+NCH is currently utilitizing an electronic medical records system (EMR).
 The system is called PEDS (Pediatric Electronic Data System).